Response to Critics About Attachment WorkOct 30, 2022

-I have received thousands of thank you cards, emails and phone calls over these many years – not only from parents, teachers and mental health professionals, but also from children, who appreciate the changes in their lives because of what I teach.
+I have received thousands of thank you cards, emails and phone calls over these many years – not only from parents, teachers, mental health professionals, but also from siblings who appreciate the changes in their lives because of what I teach.
 My focus is on learning to love.
 Learning to love can’t happen in an environment of harshness, cruelty or fear.
 I never teach those things.

 I teach ‘old-fashioned’ respect – I have found that a child needs to respect an adult before they can respect themselves.
 They need to trust before they can love.
 I have also found that respecting others builds self-respect – which is lacking in our young people – who abuse drugs, alcohol, peers, their parents, and even their own bodies.

 Over the years, my parenting techniques have been condemned by an outspoken few individuals as being “controlling”.
 I do believe that children need leadership in order to develop good self-control, just as an infant needs to be kept safe and kept close – for their protection – until they develop more self-control and are able to keep from tumbling down stairs, falling-off chairs, etc.